robertobastone/FiLS/README.md

 # FiLS

-FiLS - FIbonacci List and Sum - is a Python script that can work in the following ways:
+FiLS - FIbonacci Laws and Sunflowers- is a Python script that can work in the following ways:
 1. prints a list of the first n terms of Fibonacci sequence;
 2. yields the sums of these first n terms;
 3. plots the ratio of adjacent terms;